hanhyur/LeetHub-Custom/README.md

 ## Supported UI

-LeetHub-3.0 works with two different Leetcode UIs.
+LeetHub-Custom works with two different Leetcode UIs.
 There are known issues when using the plugin with the "non-dynamic layout".
 Please use one of the following:

 1. **old layout** or
 2. new **"dynamic layout"**